Biofuels by region: India

-In 2025, India has achieved it's target of 20% ethanol blend fuel and it produced ethanol biofuel worth US$5 billion.
+In 2025, India has achieved its target of 20% ethanol blend fuel and it produced ethanol biofuel worth US$5 billion.
 In 2021, India imports 85% of petroleum products worth $55 billion, India has set a target of blending 20% ethanol in petrol by 2025 resulting in import substitution and India provides financial assistance for manufacturing ethanol from rice, wheat, barley, corn, sorghum, sugarcane, sugar beet, etc.

 The country aims to replace 20% of the country's diesel requirement with biodiesel in accordance with the National Biodiesel Mission (NBM) by 2012.
 The NBM has been, and will continue to be, implemented in two stages: First is a demonstration project, which was carried out over the period 2003-2007 aimed at cultivating 400,000 hectares of Jatropha expected to yield about 3.75 tons of oilseed per hectare annually.
 The project has also demonstrated the viability of other related activities/projects such as seed collection and oil extraction.
 In addition, the government will build a transesterification plant.
 Second, a commercialisation period which started in 2007 and will proceed until 2012 will continue with Jatropha cultivation.
 The plan also involves the installation of more transesterification plants that will position India to meet 20% of its diesel needs through biodiesel.
 High ethanol prices and low availability of sources has compelled the government to amend its 5% blending target with the notification that 5% bioethanol blended petrol shall be supplied in identified areas if (a) the indigenous price of ethanol offered for ethanol blended petrol programme is comparable to that offered by the indigenous ethanol industry for alternative uses, (b) the indigenous delivery price of ethanol offered for the ethanol blended petrol programme at a particular location is comparable to the import parity price of petrol at that location, and (c) there is an adequate supply of ethanol.
 To encourage investment, there are also tax incentives and excise cuts.
 At the state level, the Maharashtra government offers waivers of government fee from the 1 percent turnover tax on anhydrous ethanol, ₹ 500 per kilolitre (kl) (US$0.048 per US gallon) permit fee, 4% sales tax, 10% surcharge on sales tax, ₹ 1,500/kl (US$0.14/US gal) import fee, ₹ 300/kl (US$0.029/US gal) service charges and 3% Octroi, which is a local tax collected on various articles brought into the district for consumption.
 By 2030, it is expected that India will soon become the world's third largest economy due to its speedy growth.
 In 2005, the GDP of India was US$0.6 trillion, and it is forecasted to reach US$6.1 trillion by the year 2030 at an annual growth rate of 9%.